Innocent9712/barakat-2025-third-semester-learning-resource/terraform-handson/terraform_guide.md

-# A Complete Guide to Terraform for a Single-Session Class
+# A Complete Guide to Terraform

 This guide serves as a comprehensive reference for our class on Terraform.
 It is designed to be a concise yet complete document you can follow along with and use for self-study afterward.
 We'll cover everything from the foundational principles to advanced, real-world concepts.